ECEntrics/Concordia/docker/README.md

 ### Rendezvous

 Concordia uses a distributed database to store forum data.
-A rendezvous server is needed in order for users to discover peers in the network and get access to the network.
+A rendezvous server is needed in order for users to discover peers in the network and get access to the data.

 ### Application